HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 #### Communication

 Communication with the box via the MQTT protocol is done via the topics shown in the figure below.
-The messages are sent to the broker to the defined topics and received by the opposite participant.
+The messages with defined topics are sent to via the broker to to any opposite participant which subscribed to the defined topic.

 ![TopicTree](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub/blob/master/docs/Topics.jpg)

 [Image: Topic tree communication between SorticRoboter and SmartBox]

-If a package is available that needs to be sorted into a box, a handshake is performed with an available box.
+If an available package needs to be sorted in a [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic) a handshake with an available [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic) is performed.
 The process flow is shown in the graph below.

 ![Communicationflow](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub/blob/master/docs/SorticToSmartBox.jpg)